1. Remove any shovels, brooms, or other materials from the corners near the tracks.

 A bumped shovel can knock the door off the tracks.
 This is one of the VERY bad things that is easily preventable.

 2. Read the owner’s manual to determine how to use the red handle/release cord in case the power goes out.
-If you have trouble with this, there’s an article that explains it.
+If you have trouble with this, call The Door Doctor.

 3. Remove the slidelock